 In order to release "RoboCop" in the U.S. with an R-rating, director Paul Verhoeven had to make extensive cuts to what the MPAA referred to as scenes as "excessively violent."

-The director's cut of this film with the added footage is available on Criterion's laser disc and DVD releases.
+The director's cut of this film with the added footage is available on Criterion's laser disc, DVD releases as well as the "Mastered in 4K" version on Blu-Ray.

 The version broadcast on television features alternate footage of Clarence Boddiker driving around Emil rather than running him over with the car.